citr0net/citr0mods/README.md

 # fruity-end4
-> [!CAUTION]
-> * DO NOT USE THIS
-> * The script is being fully re-written from the ground up for simplicity reasons
-> * The script in its current form is destructive
-> * Yes, the script is getting its named changed in this version

 > [!NOTE]
-> The current version is v0.1a
+> The current version is v4.0

 A modification to [end-4 dotfiles](https://github.com/end-4/dots-hyprland/) that modifies end-4 in a favorable way.
 The script fully handles modifying the hyprland configurations and adding entries to the keybinds screen.